foliant-docs/foliantcontrib.imgcaptions/README.md

 <p class="image_caption">My Picture</p>
 ```

-(Note that ImgCaptions preprocessor does not convert Markdown syntax into HTML; it only inserts HTML tags `<p class="image_caption">My Picture</p>` into Markdown code after the image definitions.
+(Note that ImgCaptions preprocessor does not convert Markdown syntax into HTML; it only inserts HTML tags like `<p class="image_caption">My Picture</p>` into Markdown code after the image definitions.
 Empty alternative text descriptions are ignored.)